Calculating Heat Loss: A Step-by-Step Guide

 Heat loss refers to the amount of heat energy that escapes from a building or a home, usually through doors, windows, floors, walls, and the roof.

-In simple terms, the lower the heat loss, the less energy you need to keep your home warm, making your house more energy efficient and reducing your heating bills.
+In simple terms, the lower the heat loss, the less energy you need to keep your home warm.
+Calculating heat loss correctly allows for proper heating system design and can make a building more energy efficient and reduce heating bills.

 - Insulate your home:

 - Proper insulation is the most effective way to prevent heat loss.
-Consider insulating your walls, roof, and floors.
+Therefore, consider insulating your walls, roof, and floors.

 - Upgrade your windows: